thesofproject/sof-docs/platforms/intel-cavs/icelake/icl-memory.rst

 ICL Memory
 ##########

-Memory map is the same as on Cannonlake.
+Memory map is the same as on Cannon Lake.
 See :ref:`cnl-memory`.